iExecBlockchainComputing/deploy-workerpool/README.md

 # Deployment

-- Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit **on your own**)
+- Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit **on your own**).

 - The Core server will host the Core services (scheduler).
 It should have a static IP or a DNS name.